boniilloo/FQ-Source-Cybersecurity-20251202/LOG-03_Log_Retention.md

 ## Executive Summary

-✅ **FULLY COMPLIANT**: The platform implements a comprehensive log retention system with explicit policies, automated retention management, and persistent storage for all log types.
+✅ **COMPLIANT**: The platform implements a comprehensive log retention system with explicit policies, automated retention management, and persistent storage for all log types.
 The system includes dedicated database tables for security, application, and audit logs, with automated cleanup functions that enforce retention periods based on log classification.
-Log retention policies are fully documented and implemented in the codebase.
+Log retention policies are documented and implemented in the codebase.

 1. **Comprehensive Logging** - Logs are generated at application level, edge functions, and security events with persistent storage
 2. **Grafana Integration** - Logs are aggregated and monitored through Grafana with configured retention policies
 3. **Multiple Log Sources** - Application logs, edge function logs, security logs, and database audit logs with dedicated storage
-4. **Retention Policy** - Fully documented and implemented in database tables with automated cleanup functions
+4. **Retention Policy** - Documented and implemented in database tables with automated cleanup functions
 5. **Log Classification** - Explicit classification system (security, audit, application, debug) with different retention periods for each type
 6. **Automated Retention** - PostgreSQL functions and scheduled jobs automatically enforce retention policies